-/WHAT IS ASSESSED HERE: HOW AWARE YOU ARE ABOUT THE ANCHORS OF YOUR IDENTITY AND YOUR VALUES; HOW YOU FEEL AND ACT IN CONSEQUENCE.
+/WHAT IS ASSESSED HERE:

+HOW AWARE YOU ARE ABOUT THE

+ANCHORS OF YOUR IDENTITY AND

+YOUR VALUES; HOW YOU FEEL AND

+ACT IN CONSEQUENCE.

-This graph shows only one dimension - cognitive - meaning that you have an intellectual understanding about this aspect.
-We don't have enough data to report on your behaviors or feelings about this topic.
+This graph shows only one dimension - behavioral - indicating that you are action-oriented without necessarily connecting to your understanding about this aspect.
+You might use this information to seek ways to expand your comprehension of this topic.
+We don't have enough data to report on how you feel about this aspect.